BookStackApp/BookStack/readme.md

 ## 🛣️ Road Map

-Below is a high-level road map view for BookStack to provide a sense of direction of where the project is going.
-This can change at any point and does not reflect many features and improvements that will also be included as part of the journey along this road map.
-For more granular detail of what will be included in upcoming releases you can review the project milestones as defined in our [Release Process](dev/docs/release-process.md) documentation.
+We've provided a high-level roadmap for BookStack to give you an idea of where the project is headed.
+Please note that this roadmap is subject to change and is not a comprehensive list of all the features and improvements that will be included in the project.
+As we continue on this roadmap journey, we will be adding many other exciting features and enhancements that are not explicitly mentioned here.
+If you're interested in more detailed information about upcoming releases, we recommend that you review the project milestones defined in our [Release Process](dev/docs/release-process.md) documentation.
+These milestones provide granular details on what features and improvements are planned for each release, giving you a better sense of what to expect in the future.

 - **Platform REST API** - *(Most actions implemented, maturing)*
     - *A REST API covering, at minimum, control of core content models (Books, Chapters, Pages) for automation and platform extension.*